ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>So you want to try out vector search but you don’t want to pay OpenAI, or use Huggingface, and you don’t want to pay a vector database…</blockquote>

 <h3>5.
-Mastering forms in Next.js 15 and React 19 - <a href="https://medium.com/udacity-engineering/mastering-forms-in-next-js-15-and-react-19-e3d2d783946b" target="_blank" rel="noopener noreferrer">link</a></h3>
+Integrating Sanity with Next.js: A Guide to Data Import and Environment Setup - <a href="https://medium.com/@huzaifa3108hassan/integrating-sanity-with-next-js-a-guide-to-data-import-and-environment-setup-760eb41ea2a2" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Udacity Eng & Data`**
+✍️ **posted by `HassanRJ`**

-<blockquote>Creating forms in modern React has evolved significantly with the latest releases.
-In this post we’ll explore best practices for building…</blockquote>
+<blockquote>In this blog post, we’ll walk through the process of integrating Sanity with an existing Next.js project, focusing on setting up…</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ui-ux-design-trends/recommended target="_blank" rel="noopener noreferrer">UI-UX Design</a></h1>